 I had an interesting week at work last week, and I hate interesting weeks sometimes.
 This is one of those times.
 I received a message on the store answering machine from someone who started off rather grimly.

 The message went, “Hey, this is Rob.
 Steve was my brother — can you give me a call back?”
 I didn’t like where that was going.
 So the first free moment I could, I gave Rob a call back and his tone was somber and I had a hunch I knew what was coming.

-Steve was a fellow who’d been buying guns from me for over 10 years.
-He liked playing with guns and motorcycles and was always trading one for the other and had died unexpectedly.
-He left a lot of small and large projects finished when he passed away.
+Steve was a fellow who’d been buying guns from me for more than 10 years.
+He liked playing with guns and motorcycles and was always trading one for the other.
+And he had died unexpectedly.
+He left a lot of small and large projects unfinished when he passed away.

 While I couldn’t help him with that, he had another question.
 He had no idea how to handle any of his late brother’s NFA-regulated stuff.
 I explained to him that once he rounds everything up, he can file ATF Form 5 and they’ll take care of a tax-free transfer to a lawful heir.

 Rob wasn’t a big gun guy but he knew that his late brother enjoyed taking his niece out to do some plinking with a suppressed 10/22 (who wouldn’t?) and it was important to him that she be able to keep doing that.
 I truly hope that getting his brother’s gun collection rounded up doesn’t prove to be too difficult a task and they locate all the gear.